filonico/UNIX_and_bash_basics/README.md

     - [The shell is a command-line interpreter](#the-shell-is-a-command-line-interpreter)
     - [Bash is a UNIX shell and a command language](#bash-is-a-unix-shell-and-a-command-language)
   - [Login to a remote machine (ssh)](#login-to-a-remote-machine-or-server)
-  - Basic commands to manage files and directories (mkdir, cd, pwd, mv, cp, gzip, tar,...)
+  - Basic commands to manage directories and files (pwd, cd, mkdir, mv, cp, gzip, tar,...)
   - Bash scripting (|, >, &&, ||, variables, for cycle, if statements, while cycle,...)
   - Find, find and replace and working with "tables" (grep, sed, awk)
   - Working with conda environments